CAJO40/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 Script 9 sets mode of file hello

 Script 10 mirrors permission mode of file olleh to file hello

+Script 11 adds execute permission for all users to subdirectories only